mmercan/blog/_posts/2019-08-18-authorize-with-a-multiple-schemes-in-asp-net-core.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
 <p>you can see a Middleware I wrote to fill that gap, it is not perfect and cost more resources to compute but it works.
-Instead of calling Schemes.GetDefaultAuthenticateSchemeAsync() it calls Schemes.GetAllSchemesAsync() and loop through all Schemas and tries to Autheticate you on with each schema name.</p>
+Instead of calling Schemes.GetDefaultAuthenticateSchemeAsync() it calls Schemes.GetAllSchemesAsync() and loop through all Schemas and try to Authenticate you on with each schema name.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"csharp"} -->